kevinslin/kevin-public/vault/til.journal.2022.04.09.the-art-of-the-reading-nook.md

 ## Summary
 - source: {{fm.url}}

-Goes over reading nooks - a dedicated spaces to spend time reading and how the pandemic has made them come baack
+Goes over reading nooks - a dedicated spaces to spend time reading and how the pandemic has made them come back

 ## Notes